Daneolog/streamviz_backend/README.md

 # StreamViz I: Backend

+## Setting up database

+To get the database setup, MySQL Workbench needs to be downloaded and installed ([link here](https://dev.mysql.com/downloads/workbench/)).

+1. Create a **schema** named streamviz
+2. Run `clean.py` to create the stream table

 ## Setup and running things

 To get the server running on a local machine, some dependencies need to be installed